dmitryartemiev/tomorrow-exam/README.md

 ## Usage

-1. Firstly, you will need to setup your development themekit environment.
-Create your `config.yml` from `config.yml.sample` (if you do not have one already):
+1. Install required dependencies:

     ```sh
-    $ cp config.sample.yml config.yml
-    ```
-    and substitute the `<password>`,`<store-name>` and `<theme-id>` inside.

-2. Then, install required dependencies:

-    ```sh
     $ make install
     ```

-3. Finally, you can start by running:
+2. Now you can start by running:

     ```sh
     $ make watch
     ```

-    This will spin up the themekit with development environment and webpack watcher
+    This will spin up the Shopify CLI with development environment and webpack watcher

 ## Linting